Meeting an injured wild animal

-You are out on a game drive or nature walk, when you spot an injured animal; a sad, orphaned, injured and begging to be rescued wild animal.
+You are out on a game drive or nature walk, when you spot an injured wild animal; It looks sad, without parents, injured and begging for rescue.
 Your instinct is to save it-to be the hero.
+However, animal behaviour is different and some people can not deal with it.
+Many of us do not know where to start or how we can increase the chances of survival of an injured wild animal or how to handle a motherless animal.

 But before you put your cape on, you should know you could be making matters worse.
 No matter how good you intentions, there are some thing you should never do when you see an injured animal in the wild.